kradolfer/genetic-drift/README.md

 # genetic-drift
-A function to simulate genetic drift in a population
+A function to simulate genetic drift in a population using R.

 Author: David Kradolfer, May 2017